MyLibreLab/MyLibreLab/README.md

 MyLibreLab is a modern fork of [MyOpenLab](https://myopenlab.org/), a visual programming environment for electronics and embedded systems development.
 This project aims to modernize the codebase while maintaining compatibility with existing MyOpenLab projects.

-> **⚠️ Development Status**: MyLibreLab is currently in early alpha stage and under heavy development.
-For a stable, production-ready version, please use the [archived MyOpenLab](https://github.com/MyLibreLab/MyOpenLab).
+> **🚀 Alpha Release Available**: MyLibreLab v0.1.0 is now available with self-contained executables for Windows, macOS, and Linux.
+[Download from Releases](https://github.com/MyLibreLab/MyLibreLab/releases)

 ## Features